Find Time-Saving Kindergarten Resources ➔

 Save This for Later!

 Make sure to save these addition activities to your favorite classroom Pinterest board!
-That way you will be covered when you are ready to teach this integral skill.
+That way, you can come back for more ideas when you are ready to teach this integral skill.

 Share it: